 Sometimes students with ADHD need Accommodations when medication alone does not solve their academic performance problems.
 Schools and testing organizations that administer college entry tests and high-stakes tests for occupational licensure set the requirements for Accommodations.
 Most require comprehensive neuropsychological testing performed by a qualified psychologist well-versed in ADHD.
 This is different from the evaluation I do for clinical treatment purposes.

-Sometimes people with ADHD need occupational Accommodations.
-While these are more difficult to obtain than academic Accommodations, I have had success in this area and can be a guide through this process.
+Sometimes people with ADHD need occupational Accomodations.
+While these are more difficult to obtain than Academic Accomodations, I have had some success in this area and can be a guide through this process.